 Students of IMICS Joined Annual International Symposium Between SNU-UT-NCCU

 “COVID-19 has made quite an impact in the academic research field and we are not an exception.
-Even though the professors and our students did not get to travel to Japan and enjoy the beautiful country’s fall season, I think this year’s online symposium ended very well and people from different culture background came together to share their experience on the global crisis we are currently having, which I find extremely interesting and rewarding.” – Professor Ting Yu Kang, Director of IMICS.
+Even though the professors and our students did not get to travel to Japan and enjoy the beautiful country’s fall season, I think this year’s online symposium ended very well and people from different cultural backgrounds came together to share their experiences on the global crisis we are currently having, which I find extremely interesting and rewarding.”

 More on this year’s symposium: